ahasoplakus/shifter/README.md

 There are several summary tables commonly used to present laboratory results; Descriptive statistics, CTCAE summaries and Shift Tables are some of the most widely used ones.
 The shift table is one of the most frequently requested outputs in a clinical study by statisticians or clinicians.

+## R Packages

+Data was processed using the [tidyverse](https://www.tidyverse.org/packages/) suite and [gt](https://gt.rstudio.com/) was used to create the table layout.

 ## Website

 -   [Quarto-Pub](https://ahasoplakus.quarto.pub/shift2r/)